dovanquyet/dovanquyet.github.io/_pages/about.md

 ## About me

 Hi folks!
 Welcome to my personal homepage.
-I'm an incoming M.Phil student at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/), under the supervision of [Professor Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
+I'm a M.Phil student at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/), under the supervision of [Professor Yangqiu Song](https://www.cse.ust.hk/~yqsong/).

 My research interest lies in the field of Natural Language Processing, Data Mining, etc. My dream is to apply NLP into real world, especially in education and psychological therapy.

 About my personal life, I am a big fan of music.
 I consider myself as an amateur singer.
 Besides, about my spiritual, I am hugely inspired by the [Zen Master Thich Nhat Hanh](https://plumvillage.org/thich-nhat-hanh/).
 His Buddhism originates the major portion of my reasoning system.
 My favorite book, not surprisingly, is one of his books, Old Path White Cloud ([en](https://terebess.hu/zen/mesterek/Thich%20Nhat%20Hanh%20-%20Old%20Path%20White%20Clouds.pdf),[vi](https://thuvienhoasen.org/images/file/3GfDvp1G0QgQAHtP/duong-xua-may-trang.pdf)).

-This webpage is last updated on **2022/07/30**.
+This webpage is last updated on **2022/08/28**.

 ## News

 - [2022/06/24] My first paper has been submitted to EMNLP2022.
 Let's see if it's accepted =).
-Also, I am invited to join the program commitee as a reviewer for track Ethics.
+Also, I joined the program commitee as a reviewer for track Ethics.
 - [2022/05/06] My application for M.Phil program to HKUST is accepted, yeah!
 I will remain in HK for two more years
 - [2022/04/30] The rejection from the last school that I applied for a Ph.D program came.
 Not surprised, at all!